Faculty Advisors

 Andrew Wei

 Andrew is an undergraduate pursuing degrees in computer science and public policy.
 As a member of the Policy Advocacy Network, he works with AI safety organizations to educate the public and policymakers about emerging AI risks.
 His technical research interests include developing more meaningful AI model evaluations and disentangling neural networks.
 Outside of academics, Andrew composes music, reads–on a good day, not research papers!–and generally works on stretching his experiential distribution.
-Feel free to reach out for collaboration opportunities or just to chat!

 Alec Harris is an undergraduate computer science student with threads in theory and intelligence.
 He organizes the AI Safety Fellowship program for AISI@GT.
 Academically, his interests include adversarial robustness and mathematical foundations of ML.
 Other interests include philosophy, finance, meditation, and nutrition.
+He aims to contribute to AI alignment research through rigorous theoretical approaches.

 Eyas Ayesh